ArcticMC/Scenarios/descriptions.md

 ### Investments (L)
 > You can invest diamonds and gold into a player.
 If the player gets a kill, you receive double the amount of gold or diamonds you put it.
 If they die, you will lose your investment on that player.

-### Isaac Mystery Teams (L, not comb.)
-> Everyone will be scattered alone, once PvP is enabled, you will get a colored Isaac head, you cannot craft this head into a Golden Head.
-If you find a player with the same Isaac head, then you and that player will be on a team.
-The command to check the teams is /mt teamsize

 ### Islands (H, not Comb.)
 > There are 10 wide cracks run along the x and z axis every 100 blocks.
 The ore blocks on the side of these cracks are replaced with stone.